sqlxpert/aws-tag-sched-ops/readme.md

 8. Log out of the AWS Console.
 You can now manage schedule tags without logging in as a privileged user.

+## Warnings

+ * You are responsible for using other tools or procedures to verify that the AWS operations you intend do complete successfully.
+Verification is beyond the scope of this project.

+ * Rebooting is usually necessary to make software updates take effect.
+Nevertheless, a system may stop working after it is rebooted.
+You must weigh the benefits of software updates agains the risks.

+ * No backup is complete until it has been restored successfully.
+You are responsible for testing your backups.

+ * You are responsible for securing your AWS environment.
+You should test the AWS Lambda function and the IAM policies comprising this project, to make sure that they work correctly and meet your expectations.
+To help improve the project, please submit [bug reports and feature requests](https://github.com/sqlxpert/aws-tag-sched-ops/issues), as well as proposed [code changes](https://github.com/sqlxpert/aws-tag-sched-ops/pulls).

 ## Operation-Enabling Tags

 * To enable an operation, tag the resource with a tag from the table.
 The value of this tag does not matter; leave it blank.